Christoph16478/iq/iq_python.md

 Yes, there are tools like PyChecker and Pylint which are used as static analysis and linting tools respectively.
 PyChecker helps find bugs in python source code files and raises alerts for code issues and their complexity.
-Pylint checks for the module’s coding standards and supports different plugins to enable custom features to meet this requirement.
+Pylint checks for the module's coding standards and supports different plugins to enable custom features to meet this requirement.

 ----